 Oliver

 Multiple reviewers have commented on how much they appreciated castle tours they took with Oliver as their guide.
-He also manages the Dobson Books collection as is ever present in Café Express during Craft Fairs.
+He also manages the Dobson Books collection and is ever present in Café Express during Craft Fairs.

 Edmund & Shirley